Virtual Corona Edition, Dec 15, 2020

 - Encrypted computing for social good

-Proceedings of the workshop will be published in the Springer LNCS Series.
+Proceedings of the workshop will be published by the HomomorphicEncryption.org consortium in an open-access manner.

 A paper submitted to WAHC must be written in English and be anonymous, with no author names, affiliations, acknowledgements, or any identifying citations.
 It should begin with a title and a short abstract.
-Submissions must be single PDF files, no more than 12 pages, including references and appendices.
+Submissions must be single PDF files, no more than 12 pages long in double-column ACM format (the sigconf template from https://www.acm.org/publications/proceedings-template, with a simpler version at https://github.com/acmccs/format), including references and appendices.
+Authors should not change the font or the margins of the ACM format.
 We also encourage authors to submit Demos which are limited to 6 pages and feature an oral presentation with an extensive code review.

 Paper must be submitted to our Easychair instance.